The Pilgrimage of Grace

 What was the Pilgrimage of Grace?

-The Pilgrimage of Grace was a against Henry VIII, following his break with the Catholic Church.
+The Pilgrimage of Grace was a rebellion against Henry VIII, following his break with the Catholic Church.

 What caused the Pilgrimage of Grace?